envycontent/haiku-user-manual/content/add-an-image-into-the-main-text-of-your-page.rst

 Scroll down the page to the text editor.

-1. Place your cursor where you would like to insert the image.
+#.
+Place your cursor where you would like to insert the image.

-2. Click on the camera icon.
+#.
+Click the camera icon.

 Image Library
 -------------